 You can either preview the version or restore it

-Archive SharePoint using Retention Policy
+Archive SharePoint using the Retention Policy

 Create an “Archive” site and create a retention policy that applies to the content of the SharePoint Archive site.
-Follow these instructions to setup a SharePoint retention policy via the Compliance Center and how to set up a SharePoint retention policy using PowerShell (videos below)
+Follow these instructions to set up a SharePoint retention policy via the Compliance Center and how to set up a SharePoint retention policy using PowerShell (videos below)

 Via the Compliance Center

-Limitations of Native SharePoint Archive Options
+Limitations of Native SharePoint Archive Solutions